bitly/forgettable/README.md

 Forget-Table has been designed to store millions of categoricals, and can be written into many thousands of times a second.

 Forget-Table is written using a Redis backend.
-There are C, go and Python implementations.
+There are C, go and Python implementations (though the C version doesn't work yet!).